Permissive Information-Flow Analysis for Large Language Models: Results

 In the LLM agent dataset, we take a step further by also computing the misalignment introduced by regenerating the output conditioned on the updated context (when label improvement is possible).
 The results are presented in Table~\ref{tab:tool_use_llm_results}.
 We fix a threshold of $\lambda = 0.2$ for this experiment.
 We use the base model without instruction tuning in this case due to the use of a custom chat format.

 First, we focus on the 20 cases where label improvement is possible \ie, $L^{\star} \sqsubset \ell(C)$.
 We find that the label propagator improves the label in at least 17 of these cases.
 In at most 2 of the cases, the LP is overly optimistic and returns a more permissive label $L'$ than the ground truth label $L^{\star}$.
 Again, the safety property still holds in these cases because the system regenerates the output using the reduced context $C_{|L'}$.
 This regeneration step introduces the possibility that the new output $y'$ differs significantly compared to the output $y$ from the full context.

-To quantify this, we measure the alignment between $y$ and $y^{\star}$ as well as $y'$ and $y^{\star}$ using the ROUGE-L F-score, with the results shown in Table~\ref{tab:tool_use_llm_utility_results}.
+To quantify this, we measure the alignment between $y$ and $y^{\star}$ as well as $y'$ and $y^{\star}$ using the ROUGE-L F-score (see Table~\ref{tab:tool_use_llm_utility_results}).
 We obtain a ROUGE-L F-score of at least $0.85$, suggesting that conditioning on the reduced context leads to a similar model response.
-Furthermore, we see a negligible difference in alignment between the full context output and the reduced context output when label improvement is possible, but observe a significant drop when such an upgrade is not possible.
+We see a negligible difference in alignment between the full context output and the reduced context output when label improvement is possible, but observe a significant drop when such an upgrade is not possible.

-In a robust retrieval augmentation setup, adding additional documents to the context should not negatively influence the model's ability to answer a query since the model is free to ignore irrelevant inputs~\cite{shi2023llmdistraction}.
-In other words, we expect that the ground truth completion $y^{\star}$ is always similar to the completion given the full context $y$.
+In a robust retrieval augmentation setup, adding additional documents to the context should not negatively influence the model's ability to answer a query since the model is free to ignore irrelevant inputs~\citep{shi2023llmdistraction}.
+Thus, we expect that the ground truth completion $y^{\star}$ is always similar to the completion given the full context $y$.
 However, in almost all label propagation errors we observe, we find that the model is not able to answer the query with the full context.
 When controlling the model generation by using the ground truth target in the dataset instead of using the model-generated output, we see that our label propagator achieves perfect precision and recall.

 Since the lattice is particularly simple in this case, we observe strong performance from the introspection baseline in contrast to the more complex lattice in the synthetic key-value dataset.
 Furthermore, similar to the previous datasets, we see significant improvement in the introspection performance with increasing model scale, highlighting that introspection might be particularly well-suited for larger models.